 Step 3: School Presentation

-Usually between 50-300 books are given to each school depending on the number of students.
+At least 500 different books titles are given to each school depending on the number of students.
 Books are formally presented to the community including teachers, school staff, students, and parents.
 In the book presentation, students also receive a workshop in how to treat the books, and why books are important.
 Parents and students then get a chance to read together.

 Book donations get to Honduras in all kinds of ways thanks to individual and group volunteers who bring the books down as checked luggage.
-The Chispa Project accepts gently used and new storybooks in both Spanish and English, for K-12.
-Children’s books in Spanish for grades K-6 are the greatest need, and especially beginner readers.
+Chispa Project accepts new storybooks in Spanish and English, for K-12.

 If you would like to directly participate in donating books to a Honduran school, considering doing a volunteer project with us.
 Book presentations are done by our organization, but we also often partner alongside of organizations or individuals who would like to bring and present the books themselves.
 We can teach Spanish-speaking volunteers to do the presentations themselves, and set up in areas where volunteers are already working or visiting.
 Click here to read more about how to work with us to bring books on your own trip to Honduras.